Education System in France: Structure, Levels, and Grading

 After these 5 years, students seamlessly transition to the secondary level without standardized tests or guiding procedures in place.

-This France Education Level is conducted in collèges over 4 school years, catering to students aged 11 to 15.
+This French education Level is conducted in collèges over 4 school years, catering to students aged 11 to 15.
 This college education is compulsory and accessible to all students.

 Although the Diplôme National du Brevet (DNB) certifies the completion of lower secondary education, admission to upper secondary school is not dependent on DNB achievement.